paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

     - `value`: The result contains the hexadecimal-encoded value of the storage entry.
     - `hash`: The result contains the hexadecimal-encoded hash of the storage entry.
   - `childTrieKey` (optional): String containing the hexadecimal-encoded key of the child trie of the "default" namespace.
 If this field is not present, the storage difference is calculated for the main storage trie.

+- `previousHash` (optional): String containing a hexadecimal-encoded hash of the header of the block from which the storage difference will be calculated.
+The `previousHash` must be an ancestor of the provided `hash`.
+When this parameter is provided, the storage difference is calculated between the `hash` block and the `previousHash` block.
+If this parameter is not provided, the storage difference is calculated between the `hash` block and the parent of the `hash` block.

 **Return value**: String containing an opaque value representing the operation.